Cooper instability and superconductivity on the Penrose lattice: Cooper instability

 where $|{\rm FS}\rangle$ represents the filled Fermi-sea state, and the set of real coefficients $\{a_{mn}\}$ satisfy the normalized condition,

-The problem now becomes the minimization of the expectation value of the Hamiltonian \eqref{HT} in among the above trial states described by Eq.~\eqref{PsiA} with the normalized $\{a_{mn}\}$ to be the variational parameters.
+The sum condition $\tilde\varepsilon_{m,n}>0$ denotes that $\tilde\varepsilon_m$ and $\tilde\varepsilon_n$ are both larger than zero.
+The problem now becomes the minimization of the expectation value of the Hamiltonian \eqref{HT} under the trial state in Eq.~\eqref{PsiA}, where the normalized $\{a_{mn}\}$ are the variational parameters.

 In the following, we first consider a special case of the wave function \eqref{PsiA} satisfying the condition $a_{mn}=a_{mm}\delta_{mn}$, i.e.,

 with the constraint